 With recommended transmission distances of only 5 to 10 meters (at best 20 meters) via a standard HDMI cable, transmitting signals from an HDMI source to the screen can often seem complicated.

-But there is a multitude of devices and technologies, from simple equalizers and repeaters to the latest HDMI over Ethernet or fiber optics, which can increase the signal transmission distance to hundreds of meters.
+However, a multitude of devices and technologies, from simple equalizers and repeaters to the latest HDMI over Ethernet or fiber optics, can increase the signal transmission distance to hundreds of meters.

 Which HDMI Cable is Best?

-Good question! …and a subject on which they seem to have a firm opinion and want to share!
+Good question! …and a subject they seem to have a firm opinion and want to share!

 We spoke to cable expert James Chen from Cordoza to get our opinion on choosing the right HDMI cable for the job.